The Harmony Fund is having a baby shower and you’re invited to join us.

 Day 6 Written by Glenda Beatty of PAWS Rescue in Michigan I have been doing animal rescue for over 20 years.
 In 2010 our rescue group was at the PetsMart Store doing adoptions, and it was the week before Chirstmas.
 It was a very busy day, we had many people looking at our animals.
 I had…Read More

-Day 7 by Harmony Fund Volunteer Laura Hearn The term ‘cat lady’ unnerves even the most devout animal lovers; its reference evoking images of feline-hoarding spinsters.
+Day 7 by Harmony Fund Volunteer Laura Hearn Kris and Orange Cat The term ‘cat lady’ unnerves even the most devout animal lovers; its reference evoking images of feline-hoarding spinsters.
 But Auburn, Massachusetts native Kris King is redefining what it means to devote a life to saving cats.
-Starving, injured, and frightened is often how Kris discovers her rescues….Read More
+Starving, injured, and frightened is often how…Read More

 Day 8 It’s long been said that you can never know a man until you’ve walked a mile in his shoes, and today you’re going for a walk you won’t soon forget.
 German-born Manuela Wroblewski is cursed, threatened and even assaulted as she tries to discretely make her rounds feeding street cats and dogs in the seaside community of…Read More